-Alongside that case a decent screen protector is also going to be necessary.
+Alongside that case, a decent screen protector is also going to be necessary.
 This will help to stop your screen shattering if your phone is dropped.
 There are tons of versions around, ranging from cheap plastic alternatives (which are fine) to more expensive glass ones.

-Like it or not, putting cases and screen protectors on your phone is a good thing, and could end up saving your device in an accident.
+Like it or not, putting cases and screen protectors on your phone is a good thing and could end up saving your device in an accident.
 But what if rather than being dropped, your phone is stolen?

 Stolen Phones: Tracking

-It’s tough to say exactly how many mobiles are stolen in the UK, since many thefts go unreported.
+It’s tough to say exactly how many mobiles are stolen in the UK since many thefts go unreported.
 One source says 314 phones are stolen in London per day, whilst this says that one in six Brits have had a phone stolen in the last year.
 Phones get stolen and no matter how careful you are it could happen to you.

 One of the best things that you can do is install a tracking programme on your phone.
-This will allow you to know where your phone is, and can help police recover a stolen phone.
+This will allow you to know where your phone is and can help police recover a stolen phone.
 Okay, so it’s not that often that phones get recovered, but there’s a more important factor here.
 Most good phone tracking apps let you remotely lock or wipe your device, meaning thieves won’t have access to your data.

 Installing tracking apps is easy, but obviously needs to be done BEFORE your phone gets stolen (which means that you should do it now).
 Check out Cerberus and Pre Anti-Theft if you’re looking for some good apps.
-Additionally, Apple have their own built in phone tracking app for iPhones (called “Find My Phone,” go to Settings, hit your Apple ID at the top, then iCloud, then Find My Phone).
+Additionally, Apple has their own built-in phone tracking app for iPhones (called “Find My Phone,” go to Settings, hit your Apple ID at the top, then iCloud, then Find My Phone).
 And Androids also let you track your phone, simply go into Settings, Security, Services, then hit “Remotely Locate This Device.”

 Passwords and Passcodes